 - In the morning, remove the cinnamon rolls from the refrigerator and let come to room temperature, about another hour.
 They will rise again.

-- Bake in a 350 degree preheated oven for about 30 minutes or until slightly brown.
+- Bake in a 350°F preheated oven for about 30 minutes or until slightly brown.

-- Allow the cinnamon rolls to cool for 15 minutes before pouring the glaze on top.
+- Allow the cinnamon rolls to cool for a few minutes before adding the cream cheese frosting.

 - Once you have the cinnamon rolls sliced, place them on a baking sheet that's been lined with parchment paper.